-Minimum thresholds for declining groundwater levels were developed based on records of well depth for the shallowest domestic wells within a 2-mile radius of each representative monitoring well, since domestic wells are generally shallower than agricultural and municipal wells and are thus more protective for setting thresholds.
-Sustainable management criteria for declining groundwater levels were developed with a robust dataset including historical groundwater levels, Merced County's domestic well permitting database, and simulated groundwater levels from the MercedWRM.
-Groundwater levels are being used as a proxy indicator for depletion of interconnected surface waters.
+Minimum thresholds for chronic declining groundwater levels were developed based on records of well depth for the shallowest domestic wells within a 2-mile radius of each representative monitoring well.
+This methodology is intended to be protective against significant and unreasonable dewatering of domestic wells.
+Since domestic wells are generally shallower than agricultural and municipal, this is also protective of these other well types.
+Sustainable management criteria for declining groundwater levels were developed with a dataset including historical groundwater levels, Merced County's well permitting database, and simulated groundwater levels from the MercedWRM.
+Groundwater levels are also being used as a proxy indicator for depletion of interconnected surface waters.